Green Screen Wizard Pro Batch/Event 6.0 with Editor

 Batch Processing

-Batch is the most requested feature that is present in Green Screen Wizard Pro 6.0.
-Unlike a normal batch process where a file is merged or processed, Green Screen Wizard Pro 5.0 allows you to take two sets of files, a foreground set and a background set, and multiply the two together.
-For example if I had five backgrounds and three different foregrounds then I would have 15 images when the process was done.
+Green Screen Wizard allows you to take two sets of files, a foreground set and a background set, and multiply the two together.
+For example if you had five backgrounds and three different foregrounds then you would have 15 images when the process was done.

-Green Screen Wizard Pro 5.0 now stores all of the settings that created a file in the file itself.
+Green Screen Wizard Pro stores all of the settings that created a file in the file itself.
 Refer to the explanation of GSW files earlier.
 The batch process can use these files in three ways.
-It can take the current image and just change the settings.
-It can take the current image and replace the settings and the background, or it can take the current image and replace the foreground and replace the settings.
+It can take the current image and just change the current settings to those that were used in the GSW file.
+It can take the current image and replace the settings and the background, or it can take the current image and replace the foreground and replace the

 Lets try a few examples: